 Eindhoven – Famous for being the design and technology hub of the Netherlands, Eindhoven is surprisingly cool and hip.
 There are a handful of great places to discover the city’s history of art and design—from the iconic art museums to the small galleries, cafés and hangouts popular with the many young professionals still living here today.

-As the first country in the whole world to introduce marriage equality in 2001, it’s perhaps no surprise that the Netherlands is one of the most LGBT friendly countries on Earth with some of the most progressive attitudes anywhere in Europe and beyond as so travelling there as an LGBT person is easy and hassle free.
+As the first country in the whole world to introduce marriage equality in 2001, it’s perhaps no surprise that the Netherlands is one of the most LGBTQ friendly countries on Earth with some of the most progressive attitudes anywhere in Europe and beyond as so traveling there as an LGBTQ person is easy and hassle free.
 Here are some things to know about.